MacRdy/kodgen/README.md

 To skip a specific template when generating, use the `skipTemplates` option.

 You can also add arbitrary data (functions, constants, etc.) to each template by providing a `templateDataFile`, which can be a JSON or JS file.
-This data will be available by key `user`.
+This data will be available by key `d`.

 ```javascript
 // example_template_data_file.js